rand-projects/fisb-rest/docs/source/document.rst

   * WINDS AND TEMPERATURE ALOFT

 ``"centers"``
-  Locations affected by the outage (don't ask why the above centers in the example, or the average C-172 CONUS pilot, needs to know about Guam NEXRAD).
+  Locations affected by the outage.

 Example: ::

   {